 Unmanaged Portfolio.
-The Trust's portfolio contains securities (common stocks) issued by 65 issuers, which means that Holders should anticipate more price volatility than would occur in an investment in a portfolio which contains a greater number of issuers.
+The Trust's portfolio contains common stocks and ADRs issued by 28 companies, which means that Holders should anticipate more price volatility than would occur in an investment in a portfolio which contains a greater number of issuers.
 A unit investment trust is not actively managed and the Trust will not sell securities in response to ordinary market fluctuations.
 Instead, securities will not usually be sold until the Trust terminates, which could mean that the sale price of the Trust's securities may not be the highest price at which these securities traded during the life of the Trust.
-Also, this means that securities may remain in the Trust even though they no longer meet the criteria of the Trust's investment strategy or are no longer viewed favorably by MSWM GIO or any affiliate.
-Further, there is no assurance that MSWM GIO's overall thesis will be correct or that any individual common stock selected will benefit in the manner anticipated by MSWM GIO.
+Also, this means that securities may remain in the Trust even though they no longer meet the criteria of the Trust's investment strategy or are no longer viewed favorably by MS&Co.
+Research or any affiliate.
+Further, there is no assurance that MS&Co.
+Research's overall thesis and underlying assumptions contained in the Report will be correct or that any individual company selected will benefit in the manner anticipated by MS&Co.
+Research.